mbernste/mbernste.github.io/_posts/2024-11-24-intuition_biology_goodsell.md

 <center><img src="https://cdn.rcsb.org/pdb101/goodsell/tif/model-of-a-mycoplasma-cell.tif" alt="drawing" width="400"/></center>
 Acknowledgement: Martina Maritan, Ludovic Autin, David S. Goodsell, Scripps Research and RCSB Protein Data Bank. doi: 10.2210/rcsb_pdb/goodsell-gallery-040

-This is a far cry from the image I had previously held of cells as a little "uncrowded bags of water".
+This is a far cry from the image I had previously held of cells as a little, uncrowded "bags of water".
 I believe this incorrect mental model was fomented in my mind by images like the following that are meant to teach the organelles found in the cell:

 <center><img src="https://upload.wikimedia.org/wikipedia/commons/4/4b/Cell-organelles-labeled.png" alt="drawing" width="400"/></center>
 Acknowledgement: Bingbongboing - https://centoshelp.org/mario/ as found on Wikipedia